John J. Gardner

-John James Gardner (October 17, 1845 - February 7, 1921) was an American Republican Party politician who represented New Jersey's 2nd congressional district in the United States House of Representatives for ten terms from 1893 to 1913, and was Mayor of Atlantic City, New Jersey.
+John James Gardner (October 17, 1845 - February 7, 1921) was an American businessman, Civil War veteran, Republican Party politician and statesman who represented Atlantic County, New Jersey in the New Jersey Senate from 1878 to 1893 and United States House of Representatives (as the representative for New Jersey's 2nd congressional district) from 1893 to 1913.
+He was also mayor of Atlantic City, New Jersey.

 At the time of his election to Congress, Gardner was the longest serving member in the history of the New Jersey Senate, having represented Atlantic County for five consecutive terms from 1878 to 1893.
+He was widely considered one of the most powerful legislators in New Jersey history and known for his caustic and aggressive manner.